williamthing/API/Google Maps/README.md

-# Playing with GoogleMaps and one of the best cities in the World!!
+# Playing with Google Maps and one of the best cities, Seattle!!